 - Lie down on your side, and one ear should face up.

-- Read the instruction and then put the drops into your ear canal and fill it with fluid.
+- Read the instructions and then put the drops into your ear canal and fill it with fluid.

 - Don’t stand for five minutes.